Combine (Half-Life): Appearances

-Cultural impact
+The related Portal series hints at the presence of the Combine, with malevolent AI GLaDOS claiming that she is the only thing standing between Chell and "them".

-Merchandise
+Promotion and reception

 The Combine have inspired the creation of several items of merchandise for the Half-Life series.
 A plush toy was created by Valve, based on the synthetic tripod Hunters introduced in Episode Two.
 Sold and distributed via Valve's online store, the toy was released in February 2008.
 In addition, Valve has produced t-shirts depicting the Combine's idea of humanity's evolution, from ape to Combine Overwatch soldier mirroring The March of Progress, and a lithograph displaying twelve pieces of concept art for the Combine soldier.